Table of contents

 Found in the wild

-The herb is grown in gardens and is rarely found growing wild in sunny, dry, warm places.
-2,3,4,20 You will find distinguishing features for identifying other edible, poisonous and highly poisonous umbelliferous plants below under "Risk of confusion".
+The herb (colloquially known as Däll / Dillich) that is grown in gardens is rarely and sporadically found growing wild in sunny, dry, warm places.
+2,3,4,20 You will find distinguishing features to differentiate it from other edible, poisonous and highly poisonous umbelliferous plants below under "Risks of confusion".

 Storage tips

-Fresh cabbage can be stored in a plastic bag or storage container in the refrigerator for about a week.
-It should be dry to avoid rot and mold.
+Fresh dill can be stored in a plastic bag or storage container in the refrigerator for about a week.
+The plant should not be damp to avoid rot and mold.
 If necessary, excess moisture can be removed using a salad spinner.

 Ingredients - Nutritional values - Calories

 100 g of fresh dill has a calorie content of 43 kcal.
-The main nutrients are represented by 1.1 g fats, 7 g carbohydrates and 3.5 g proteins.
-5.6
+The main nutrients are represented as follows: 1.1 g fats, 7 g carbohydrates and 3.5 g proteins.
+6

 Does dill contain vitamins?
-With 85 mg/100g, the raw, freshly harvested herb is rich in vitamin C. It is worth noting that 10 g can cover around 10% of the daily requirement.
-This means that fresh dill is healthy.
-Since you hardly ever eat large amounts of it in a day, you should also use other sources of ascorbic acid.
-5,6
+With 85 mg/100g, the raw, freshly harvested herb is rich in vitamin C. It is worth noting that 10 g can cover around 10% of your daily requirement.
+Since you rarely consume large amounts of it on a regular basis, you should also use other sources of ascorbic acid.
+6

-The ingredients of the seeds (fruits) that determine their effectiveness include coumarins, 7,8,9 up to 5% carvone-rich essential oil 7,9 and caffeic acid derivatives.
-9 Other components are aromatic xanthones, triterpenes, 7 flavonoids (kaempferol, isorhamnetin, quercetin) and 10-20% fatty oil.
+The ingredients of the seeds (fruits) that determine their effectiveness include up to 5% carvone-rich essential oil and 10-20% fatty oil.
 8

 The complete ingredients of fresh dill, the coverage of the daily requirement and comparison values with other ingredients can be found in our nutrient tables.
 In the article Nutrients explained you will get a detailed insight into the topic.